BrkRaw/brkraw/docs/Addons-and-Plugins.md

 `category` should be `info_spec` or `metadata_spec` when the spec is selected by rules.
 Specs may also include optional author/developer and citation fields.

-### Converter entrypoints
+### Converter hooks

-Converter entrypoints provide optional override callables for:
+Converter hooks provide optional override callables for:

 - `get_dataobj`